jason-dgio/implicitly_animated_reorderable_list/README.md

       key: ValueKey(item),
       // The animation of the Reorderable builder can be used to
       // change to appearance of the item between dragged and normal
       // state.
-For example to add elevation.
-This is not to be confused
+For example to add elevation when the item is being dragged.
-      // with the animation of the itemBuilder.
-Implicit animation are
+      // This is not to be confused with the animation of the itemBuilder.
-      // not yet supported.
+      // Implicit animations (like AnimatedContainer) are sadly not yet supported.
       builder: (context, dragAnimation, inDrag) {
         final t = dragAnimation.value;
         final elevation = lerpDouble(0, 8, t);
         final color = Color.lerp(Colors.white, Colors.white.withOpacity(0.8), t);